Humphries-Lab/Lab-Manual/content/policies.md

     crucial error: the STN input to the GP had a minus sign in front of it.
     It was inhibiting, not exciting, GP.
-Already past the end of my funding, I had to ditch all the simulations that were to make up Chapters 4 and 5, and ran them all again from scratch.
+Already past the end of my funding, I had to ditch all the simulations that were to make up Chapters 4 and 5, and run them all again from scratch.
 The lesson for the future: when coding connections between neurons, don't write the sign of the connection into the arithmetic (`Input = A - w.B`); always write the sign into the weights: (e.g. `Input = A + w.B`, and `w = -1`).
 That way, a quick